About the college

 Accommodation and meals

-Single accommodation is offered to the majority of full-time first-year graduates who meet the financial and academic conditions of their University offer by 31 July.
-Accommodation is allocated on a 'first-come, first-served' basis and a waiting list is kept once all sites have been fully allocated.
+Single accommodation is guaranteed to all full-time first-year graduates who meet the financial and academic conditions of their University offer by 31 July.

 Most of our rooms for graduate students are located at our Merifield site, an accommodation complex of shared flats near the college sports ground, located about 1.5 miles from the main site.
 Merifield students are supported by a resident manager and a sub-dean, with a common room and laundry facilities on site.